 SCRIPTURE + SHARED

 Scripture+Shared is a church-wide Bible Study ministry with materials written by St. Luke’s clergy launched every fall and spring for 6-10 weeks.
 The studies feature daily and weekly readings, as well as a video lesson.
+The next study will cover the Sermon on the Mount.
+It will begin March 1 and run through the week of April 5.
 You can access the material by downloading the Scripture+Shared app or by clicking here.
 For more information contact Kathy Neely or call her at 713-402-5139.

 In a Sunday morning class you will find opportunities to enrich your Christian education, continue growing, develop friendships, study, serve and journey together!
 Not sure which class to try?
 Stop by the Connection Desk on Sunday morning or contact Kathy Neely for guidance.
 Classes expect new visitors every week, so feel free to visit!
 Check out individual class information here.